Spaqin/spaq-in/src/posts/one-roll-with-eos-30.md

 A Canon shooter.

-_2025 edit:_ I sold the 70-300, 19-35 and the 50 1.8.
-I have no lenses anymore for the camera, it's waiting for the next owner.
+_2025 edit:_ I sold the 70-300, 19-35 and the 50 1.8, and finally at last, the camera itself.
 It's a good one, but I just found I'm not using it that much after getting the Hexar RF.
+I still have replacement door latches if anyone needs.

 ![Fish Emade Tworzywo](../images/eos30/fishemade_provia100.jpg)
 _It's gonna be looking deep into your soul... and judging you for the brand of camera you use.
 50mm f1.8 USM II, Provia 100F_